-Finding high-quality, informational text can be challenge for English Language Arts teachers – especially if you want to hold your students’ attention.
+Finding high-quality, informational text can be challenge for English Language Arts teachers.
+This is especially true if you want to hold your students’ attention.
 The team at News-O-Matic shares five new articles each weekday that introduce students to current events topics.
 These articles are perfect for elementary school classrooms.
 Not only is the content age appropriate, but it’s designed to capture the attention of children and help them learn about the world.

 News-O-Matic in the ELA Classroom